The many graded cellular bases of Hecke algebras: Introduction

-In the case of an asymptotic weighting, the combinatorics and basis of Theorem A coincides with that of \cite[Main Theorem]{hm10} and Theorem A reproves (and vastly generalises) the main results of \cite{hm10} to all possible weightings. \cref{coset} is dedicated to matching-up the topological braid bases of Theorem A with the ``coset-like" bases typically associated with asymptotic weightings \cite{hm10,DJM} and generalising this na\"ive coset combinatorics as far as possible.
-Finally, we remark that Kleshchev--Loubert--Miemietz constructed an affine cellular basis of the affine quiver Hecke algebra in \cite{MR3106725}; this basis is hoped to be obtainable from that of \cite{hm10} by some limiting procedure.
-It would be interesting to see if limiting versions of our (much more general) bases can be lifted to the level of the affine quiver Hecke algebra and hence generalise \cite{MR3106725}.
+\begin{itemize}[leftmargin=*] \item[$\bullet$] {\sf Canonical basic sets and cellularity:} The search for a proof of Theorems A and B was the principal focus of a book by Geck--Jacon \cite{MR2799052} and a multitude of conjectures \cite{MR1317512,MR2761947,MR2510041,MR2761946} as well as being one of the motivating factors for the recent surge of interest in Cherednik algebras \cite{MR2905554,MR2496742,BONNAFEROUQ,BONNAFEROUQ2} and \cite[Section 6]{GGOR03}.
+Over a field of characteristic zero, a huge literature has focussed on constructing the combinatorial shadows of our bases in Theorem~A; these shadows are called ``canonical basic sets" and were first introduced by Geck--Rouquier \cite{MR1429875,MR1889346}.
+These combinatorial shadows have been intensely studied \cite{MR2017068,MR2761947,MR2510041,MR2847511,MR2886292,MR3465894,MR2905554,MR2391649,MR3081654,MR233664322,MR2336643,MR2799052, MR2496742,MR1889346,MR2271574,MR2118039,MR2189868,MR2350227,MR2802531} and have been used to prove unitriangularity of decomposition matrices with respect to the Lusztig ${\bf a}_\sigma$-orderings over $\mathbb Q$.
+Our Theorems A and B lift these results to a higher structural level and extend them to arbitrary fields.

-The existing results on cellular bases of Hecke algebras of type $G(\ell,1,n)$ form along two axes: for $\ell\in \{1,2\}$ cellular Kazhdan--Lusztig theoretic bases exist for all weightings \cite{MR1974442,MR727851,MR2336039}; for asymptotic weightings cellular Murphy-type bases exist for all types $G(\ell,1,n)$ \cite{hm10}.
-This paper completes the cellularity picture {\em along both these axes} by constructing integral cellular bases for all weightings on all cyclotomic Hecke algebras.
-In the cases where Kazhdan--Lusztig bases do exist (type $G(\ell,1,n)$ for $\ell=1,2)$ we discuss the relationships between Kazhdan--Lusztig theoretic bases and our own integral cellular bases in \cref{isaididexplain,KLsec}.
+In the case of asymptotic charges (for which $\sigma_i \gg \sigma_{i+1}$ for $0\leq i <\ell-1$) the combinatorics and basis of Theorem A coincides with that of \cite[Main Theorem]{hm10} and Theorem A generalises the main results of \cite{hm10} to all possible charges.
+The existing results on cellular bases of Hecke algebras of type $G(\ell,1,n)$ form along two axes: for $\ell\in \{1,2\}$ cellular Kazhdan--Lusztig theoretic bases exist for all charges \cite{MR1974442,MR727851,MR2336039}; for asymptotic charges cellular Murphy-type bases exist for all types $G(\ell,1,n)$ \cite{hm10}.
+This paper completes the cellularity picture {\em along both these axes} by constructing cellular bases for all charges on all cyclotomic Hecke algebras.